 As a junior at Rocori High School in Minnesota, John Stielow had his sights set on becoming an algebra teacher.
 “I’ve always loved to do algebra or even math in general,” he said.
 “It was one of the only subjects in school that I really liked to do and look forward to almost every day.”
-Stielow is lucky that his passion aligns well with a career that has remained pretty secure despite the poor economy and dwindling job market.
+Stielow is lucky that his passion aligns well with a career that has remained pretty secure despite the economy or job market.
 He can find a job that is both enjoyable and promising for him.

 Not all high school students can say that.
 Many are struggling with college and career choices based on competing drives: pleasure and money.